 Socialization and engagement is provided to clients with Alzheimer's disease and other related disorders.
 Activities include play therapy, art therapy, music therapy, stretch therapy, pet therapy.
-Congregate meal provided at all locations.
+Congregate meals provided at all locations.
 Caregivers must have an assessment completed on their loved one prior to attending the respite room.
 Reservations required each week.
-Please visit www.alzheimersproject.org for locations.
+Please visit ForOurCaregivers.com.